lowply/coffee/README.md

 They have six shops in Tokyo now, but it seems that only Kiyosumi Shirakawa shop has a roster.
 There might be a long queue on weekends, so be ready.

-## NOZY COFFEE - Mishuku :star::star::star:
+## NOZY COFFEE - Mishuku :star::star::star::star: :rocket:
 [Website](http://www.nozycoffee.jp/index2.php) /
 [Tabelog](https://tabelog.com/tokyo/A1317/A131706/13114599/) /
 [Google Map](https://goo.gl/maps/JupUDgDFRCB2) /